crocokyle/Flexpool-GoogleSheets/README.md

 You have two options:

 - **Option 1** - (Easiest) Make a copy of the existing Google Sheet
+  - This lets you use the existing template to calculate your ROI
 - **Option 2** - Copy `Code.gs` to your own sheet and modify the cells that get updated.
+  - This lets you customize your own Google Sheet and update it with the Flexpool parameters

-### Option 1 - Make a copy of the existing Google Sheet
+### Option 1 - Make a copy of the premade Google Sheet

 1. [Open the Google Sheet](https://docs.google.com/spreadsheets/d/1FglDMGFwcljRGlY7Z8ZgFRPMwkygtJFVS_IFx3nCuIg/edit?usp=sharing)
 2. Click `File` > `Make a copy`